Interpreting the Second-Order Effects of Neurons in CLIP: Appendix

 \subsection{Second order ablations for ViT-L}

-We repeat the same experiments from Sec.~\ref{subsec:characterization} for ViT-L-14, trained on LAION dataset~\cite{schuhmann2022laionb}.
-For this model, we only use 10\% of ImageNet test set.
+We repeat the same experiments from \Cref{subsec:characterization} for ViT-L-14, trained on LAION dataset~\citep{schuhmann2022laionb}.
+For this model, we only use 10\% of ImageNet validation set.
 Here, the maximal drop in performance when ablating the second order is relatively smaller and is spread across more layers.
-Nevertheless, the same properties presented and discussed in Section~\ref{subsec:characterization} hold for this model.
+Nevertheless, the same properties presented and discussed in \Cref{subsec:characterization} hold for this model.